 Oral Presentations – In English classes you may be asked to present material to the class orally.
 The purpose is both to expose students in the class to more readings and points of view than they could absorb on their own, and to enable students to practice public speaking.
 For both reasons, in oral presentations it’s especially important to clearly and accurately convey the main points of the piece(s) you have read—or whatever material you’ve been asked to present.
 When problems occur, they are often in the areas of organization and time management.
 Outlining your points ahead of time and practicing in front of friends or family will significantly improve the quality of your talk.
 Make sure to proofread your handouts and/or PowerPoint slides carefully so that they look professional.
 Some suggestions for effective PowerPoint presentations are available here; be sure to look at the additional recommended sites at the bottom of the page for more pointers.

 Poster Presentations – Although English courses do not tend to use posters as often as in some other disciplines, they may come up—especially in Capstone courses—as a way to display your learning for an audience.
 Your professor will help you consider expectations for your poster.
-The library has a helpful site for poster development.
+The ATS Multimedia Site has a helpful for poster development.